UK Single-Single Number Plate Registry

 Y 6 was originally issued on 28th November 1903 to Charles Wood of Frome and registered to a Oldsmobile.
 At some point it was allowed to lapse and was reissued in 1914 to A Cousins.

-Y 6 was recently sold at auction in June 2022 for 219K and the new owner lives in Hertfordshire.
+Y 6 was sold at auction in June 2022 for £219K and the owner is known and based in the South East of England.

 Y 8 was originally issued on 1st December 1903 to Richard Combe of Taunton and registered to a Gardner-Serpollet.
 He also owned Y 7.